songamugenzi/Sprint-Challenge--JavaScript/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+While they both iterate over a list, .forEach executes a provided function once per array element and .map transforms each arrray element and returns another array of the same size containing the transformed elements.

 2. Explain the difference between a callback and a higher order function.

+A higher order function is a function that takes another function as a parameter, while a callback function gets passed into higher order function as a parameter.

 3. What is closure?

+Closure gives you access to an outer function's scope from an inner function.

 4. Describe the four rules of the 'this' keyword.

+a.The window binding is the default when 'this' doens't have any other rules

+b.
+Implicit binding says we need to look to the left of the 'dot' to see what 'this' refers to.
+Implicit only applies to objects with methods

+c.
+Explicit binding includes call and apply methods which can be used to explicitly state what the 'this' keyword refers to

+d.
+New binding uses the 'new' keyword to construct a new object and the 'this' keyword points to the new object.

 5. Why do we need super() in an extended class?

+By calling the 'super()' method in an extended class, we call the parent's constructor method and get access to the parent's propeerties and methods.

 ### Task 1 - Project Set up